Islamabad: Toponymy

-Occasionally in writing, Islamabad is colloquially abbreviated ISB.
-Such usage originated in SMS language, in part due to the IATA location identifier for the Islamabad International Airport.

 History

 Early history

 Islamabad Capital Territory, located on the Pothohar Plateau of the northern Punjab region, is considered one of the earliest sites of human settlement in Asia.
-Some of the earliest Stone Age artefacts in the world have been found on the plateau, dating from 100,000 to 500,000 years ago.
+Some of the earliest Stone Age artifacts in the world have been found on the plateau, dating from 100,000 to 500,000 years ago.
 Rudimentary stones recovered from the terraces of the Soan River testify to the endeavours of early man in the inter-glacial period.
 Items of pottery and utensils dating back to prehistory have been found.

 Excavations by Dr. Abdul Ghafoor Lone reveal evidence of a prehistoric culture in the area.
-Relics and human skulls have been found dating back to 5000 BCE that indicate the region was home to Neolithic peoples who settled on the banks of the Soan and who later developed small communities in the region around 3000 BCE.
+Relics and human skulls have been found dating back to 5000 BCE that, indicating the region was home to Neolithic peoples who settled on the banks of the Soan and who later developed small communities in the region around 3000 BCE.

 The Indus Valley civilisation flourished in the region between the 23rd and 18th centuries BCE.
-Later the area was an early settlement of the Aryan community which migrated into the region from Central Asia.
-Many great armies such as those of Zahiruddin Babur, Genghis Khan, Timur and Ahmad Shah Durrani crossed the region during their invasions of the Indian subcontinent.
-In 2015–16, the Federal Department of Archaeology and Museums, with the financial support of National Fund for Cultural Heritage, carried out initial archaeological excavations and unearthed the remains of a Buddhist stupa at Ban Faqiran, near the Shah Allah Ditta caves.
+Later, the area was an early settlement of the Aryan community, which migrated into the region from Central Asia.
+Many great armies, such as those of Zahiruddin Babur, Genghis Khan, Timur and Ahmad Shah Durrani, crossed the region during their invasions of the Indian subcontinent.
+In 2015–16, the Federal Department of Archaeology and Museums, with the financial support of the National Fund for Cultural Heritage, carried out initial archaeological excavations and unearthed the remains of a Buddhist stupa at Ban Faqiran, near the Shah Allah Ditta caves.
 The stupa was dated to between the 2nd and 4th centuries CE.